Global Creative Director & Design Leader

 Image 1.png

-Between 2019 and 2021, I was the Creative Director of IBM Watson Health.
+Between 2019 and 2021, I was head of brand and experience design for IBM Watson Health.
 IBM built Watson Health in 2016 through a series of acquisitions.
 The business would use technologies from core Watson, IBM’s AI, and apply them across a range of health sectors—life sciences, imaging, government health and human services, payer and provider.

 But where core Watson excelled in communicating the benefits of machine learning to a scientific audience, Watson Health had to be more human.
 It aimed to build trust, build bonds, and add humanity to technology that was not widely understood.